SSC CGL 2020 - Check Result , Cut off, Vacancies, Salary

 March 3-9, 2020

-SSC CGL Tier II & III exam date
+SSC CGL Tier 2 & 3 exam date

-SSC has released the answer key of SSC CGL for tier 1 exam along with the question paper and the candidate's response sheet.
-SSC CGL answer key will help candidates get an idea of their correct responses and the expected marks they might get in the CGL exam.
+SSC has released the answer key of SSC CGL for tier 1 exam along with the question paper on July 7 in online mode.
+By checking the answer sheet and response sheet one can know their performance in the exam.
+SSC CGL 2020 answer key helps candidates get an idea of their correct responses and the expected marks in CGL exam.
+Prior to this authorities have also released the SSC CGL provisional answer key which can be challenged for incorrect answers.

 SSC released the SSC CGL Admit Card 2020 for Tier I on February 20 @ ssc.nic.in/Portal/AdmitCard in online mode.
 To download the SSC CGL 2020 admit card, candidates will have to login into the website using their credentials - registration/roll number/name and date of birth.
 The admit card of SSC CGL 2020 will contain important information of candidates like name, date of birth, region, roll/registration number and the exam centre details - exam date, time, centre details etc. Candidates must download the SSC CGL admit card and carry it to the exam venue on the exam day along with any of the valid photo ID proof - Aadhaar Card, Voter ID Card, Driving License, PAN Card, failing to do so they will not be able to take the exam.